 Textiles for Living II gives the student an opportunity to develop advanced skills in sewing construction.
 The student will construct projects with a higher degree of difficulty than in Textiles I. There is a cost to the student for taking this course - this cost includes sewing supplies, patterns, fabric, and notions.
+This particular class is not career tech certified.

 CHILD DEVELOPMENT (7331) CCHS.
-ICHS & ICAC

-Child Development is the study of the development of children.
+ICHS & ICAC Grades 9-12 Credit 0.5 Child Development is the study of the development of children.
 Areas of study will include prenatal care and nutrition, birth, birth defects, developmental stages and care of the young child.
 Infant simulators will be utilized.